mikespook/gleam/README.md

  * [gozk][gozk]

+ * libzookeeper-mt-dev and liblua5.1-0-dev for Ubuntu

 Installing & Running
 ====================

 All useful scripts were put at the directory [shell][shell].

 Befor building, the proper ZooKeeper and lua libraries and headers must be installed .
-E.g. Ubuntu 12.10, the package `libzookeeper-mt-dev` and `liblua5.1-0-dev` must be installed.
+E.g. Ubuntu 13.04, the package `libzookeeper-mt-dev` and `liblua5.1-0-dev` must be installed.

 The ZooKeeper package use cgo to communicat with ZooKeeper server.

-This two environment variables must be set (On Ubuntu 12.10):
+This two environment variables must be set (tested on Ubuntu):

     $ export CGO_CFLAGS="-I/usr/include/zookeeper"
     $ export CGO_LDFLAGS="-lzookeeper_mt"